TypeRocket/docs/v5/install-via-composer.md

 For beginners, the MU install is the fittest place to start.

-*Note: Only one installation type is required for TypeRocket to work.
+! **Note**: Only one installation type is required for TypeRocket to work.
 Either the MU plugin install or the root install.
-Also, you should not install TypeRocket into an existing plugin or theme.*
+Also, you should not install TypeRocket into an existing plugin or theme.

 ### 2.1 MU Install